catspeed-cc/sd-webui-forge-docker/README.md

 - `docker build --progress=plain --build-arg DUMMY=$(date +%s) -t myorganization/myrepository:mytag .` debug build - so you can debug the Dockerfile without caching certain elements

 That's it!
 As previously mentioned, there is no support for this from this point onwards.
-These were documented for @mooleshacat.
+These were documented for @mooleshacat (A.K.A. _future noob self_)

 # Forge Status